What is RSV?

 Respiratory syncytial virus is most common in the very young, but anyone can get this highly contagious virus

-As if the flu wasn’t enough, there’s another virus circulating that needs to be on parents’ radars this winter.
+As if the flu and COVID-19 aren't enough, there’s another virus circulating that needs to be on parents’ radars.
 It’s respiratory syncytial virus, or RSV.

 RSV is a common respiratory virus that usually causes mild, cold-like symptoms, especially cough and a running nose, explains Dr. Richard Callan, a pediatrician with Coastal Pediatrics in Savannah and Pooler.
 Most people recover in a week or two, but RSV can be serious, especially for high-risk populations including infants and older adults.